Tafraout: Top Ten Mountain Routes

 This route gives a superb day out for climbers operating around the VS grade, with a 15 minute (mostly flat) walk-in and a straightforward descent off the other side of the mountain.
 And the best thing is, despite the short approach, it's in one of the remotest spots in the Anti-Atlas!

 9. Sun Ribbon Arete, Robin Hood

 The striking summit of the 'Bunny Ears' at Robin Hood Rocks is one of the most distinctive little peaks in the area, and the tempting ridge-line of Sun Ribbon Arete is a route not to be missed if you're a Severe leader looking for a proper summit experience.
-The ridge is gained in about 20 minutes from the road, via a steep scramble to a notch, where the terrain immediately becomes rather alpine.
-From here there's about 260m of mostly easy climbing along the ridge, with a magnificent finale that lands you on the very airy summit.
-A further 80m of ridge-climbing is then required to reach the hillside beyond.
-Brilliant!
+The ridge was originally gained in about 20 minutes from the road, via a steep scramble to a notch, but is better started much lower down via Centenary Buttress (Hard Severe), to give more than 500m of low-grade climbing to a magnificent finale and alpine summit ridge.

 8. Wild Country, Adrar Asmit

 Wild Country is probably the best 'Difficult' route in the Anti-Atlas, and although the climb itself is only 6 pitches long, its remote setting, tremendous mountain views, and the fact that it tops out on a fine little summit all add up to give a grand mountain day out - On a clear day it is possible to see all the way to Jebel Toubkal and the Atlas Mountains, almost 200km away.
 The highlight of the climb is the awesome Black Groove on pitch 5, which provides superb exposure for a route of this grade.
 Think of it as the 'Pinnacle Rib' of Anti-Atlas climbs!